Jhas876622/PUBG-Game-Win-Prediction-app/README.md

 > Build a machine learning model that predicts a player's final placement in a PUBG match based on available gameplay performance features.

 ### **Key Research Questions:**

+To better understand how predictive modeling can support real‑world PUBG analytics—such as identifying skill patterns or optimizing gameplay strategies—the following research questions guide the investigation:

 * Which engineered features contribute most to accurate prediction?
 * How well do boosting algorithms perform on PUBG numerical data?